mvac7/mSXdevtools_ByteniZ3R/README.md

-## How to install
+## How to Install and Run

-Unpack ByteniZ3R folder somewhere on your hard disk.
+Unpack ByteniZ3R ZIP somewhere on your hard disk (It is not inside a folder).

 For run, execute ByteniZ3R.exe